 This post may contain affiliate links.
 Please read our disclosure policy for more information.

-Do you ever wonder how rich people become so wealthy?
+Now that you have an idea about the stats in America, do you ever wonder how rich people become so wealthy?

 What are their secrets to success and becoming rich?